Introduction

 Variations and Substitutions

-One of the best things about olive salad is how adaptable it is.
+One of the best things about olive salad is its adaptability.

 - Add roasted red peppers for a touch of sweetness.